MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ### Room Event Raised

-The **Room Event Raised** is called every time a custom Room Event is raised.
+The **Room Event Raised** is called every time a custom room event is raised.
 The following **CloudScript** handler will intercept such an event.

 ```javascript
 // Triggered by calling "OpRaiseEvent" on the Photon client.
 The "args.Data" property is